What is Food for Life?

 Our potting day was a huge success and was enjoyed by children, parents and staff!
 There were approximately 500 seeds planted on that day and we are beginning to see some huge plants already.
 We would like to thank all those who attended and here are some pictures from the day.

-The parents and relatives of our year 6 children have had the opportunity to join us for lunch in our new-look dining hall.
-Some of these new features include table cloths, flowers and cutlery holders on the table.
-We have also introduced a salad kart, new dessert bar and waste trolleys.
+Everyone in school has now had the opportunity to dine with their parents in our new look dining hall.
+Some of the new features added included table cloths, flowers and cutlery holders on the table.
+We have also introduced a salad kart, new dessert bar and waste trolleys and got rid of the old style flight trays.
 We have also provided more information about healthy eating and food provenance.
 This has made the atmosphere a lot more enjoyable for pupils as well as promoting their independence.
 The salad cart is very popular with the pupils and we have already included foods that have been grown in our own garden.

-The gardeners are a group of about 15 children that work closely with the SNAG group to grow food that is needed either in the school hall, for events or for cooking in the classroom.
-Two weeks before Christmas they started clearing up the garden and planting some seeds.
-They have made unbelievable progress and have worked together to achieve some great results.
+The gardeners are a group of about 15 children that work closely with the SNAG group to grow food that is needed either in the school hall, for events or for cooking in the classroom. in 2017 we spent time clearing up the courtyard to create a space for the children to use as a garden.
+Since then the gardeners have been growing lots of different vegetables and herbs, some of which have be eaten at lunchtime, some in cookery lessons in class and the gardeners also made soup for the whole school.

 Over the past few weeks, Mrs Hammonds in the office has been in charge of spawning the mushrooms and keeping them warm, fed and watered to encourage them to grow.